Filtration soiling is why the edges of your carpets turn black and dingy. Use these steps to get them clean again.

 Cleaning filtration soiling isn’t a quick chore, so many homeowners hire professionals.
 Not all carpet cleaning employees are trained to clean draught marks properly.
 Unfortunately, you won’t know this until you’ve paid the bill because carpet stains can reappear after the carpet dries.
 To eliminate the black lines on your carpet edges yourself, follow the steps below.
 Since this involves dampening your carpet, you’ll need to set aside an afternoon for each room or work in sections.
 Do not walk on carpeting until it’s dry.

-- A vacuum cleaner with crevice tool and brush attachment
+- A vacuum cleaner with a crevice tool and brush attachment

 - Scrub brush

 - Spray bottle

 - White cloths